How To Use Desiccants?

-Desiccants can be used in gym bags as they prevent odours, mildew, and mould.
+Desiccants can be used in gym bags to prevent odours, mildew, and mould.
 Gym clothing and towels can smell after prolonged use.
 Keeping a small quantity of desiccant in a gym bag will help improve this problem.

 Slowdown Silverware or Jewelry Tarnishing

-Although using a desiccant will remove moisture from the air, it cannot prevent silver jewellery or silverware from tarnishing.
+Although desiccant will remove moisture from the air, it cannot prevent silver jewellery or silverware from tarnishing.
 Still, it will slow down the entire process drastically.